Maurilio97-P/Maurilio97-P/README.md

 - 📝 You can see some of my notes at [https://mpatino-digital-garden.vercel.app/](https://mpatino-digital-garden.vercel.app/)

-- 💬 Ask me about **PLC programming, microcontrollers and ABB robots**
+- 💬 Ask me about **PLC programming, microcontrollers, and ABB robots**

 - 📫 How to reach me: **maurilio.pp97@gmail.com**

-- 📄 Know about my experiences [here](https://www.linkedin.com/in/mauriliopatino97/overlay/1635473513351/single-media-viewer/?profileId=ACoAACSIkMYBEbQKu08I2pAvpCfv2YBN0GbT7go)
+- 📄 Know about my experience, here is my [LinkedIn](https://www.linkedin.com/in/mauriliopatino97/overlay/1635473513351/single-media-viewer/?profileId=ACoAACSIkMYBEbQKu08I2pAvpCfv2YBN0GbT7go)

 - ⚡ Fun fact **I like to play the Piano 🎹**